ligato/docs/docs/plugins/linux-plugins.md

 - Chains in the kernel packet processing pipeline where a specific table is triggered.
 There are predefined chains such `prerouting` and `postrouting`.
 Custom chains can be created and instantiated as well.
 - Table(s) defining how packets should be evaluated at each chain as they traverse their way through the stack.

-A chain of tables and their respective chains define the rulechains that in turn, make up an iptables firewall policy.
+A sequence of tables and their respective chains define the rulechains that in turn, make up an iptables firewall policy.

 The Linux iptables proto defines the configurable options to define and manage an iptables rulechains.